pub trait WidgetExt:

 fn compute_expand(&self, orientation: Orientation) -> bool

-Computes whether a container should give this widget extra space when possible.
+Computes whether a parent widget should give this widget extra space when possible.

 hexpands()